MattBoatman/jsgameoflife/README.md

   [ 0, 0, 0, 0, 0, 1, 0, 0 ],
   [ 0, 0, 0, 0, 0, 0, 0, 0 ] ]
   ```

+#Testing
+`npm install` should install any dependencies needed
+Running `jasmine` will run the tests

+`npm install -g jasmine`  if you get CLI errors running the tests